Florida Opportunity Hub

 Siemens Energy announced plans to relocate its U.S. Headquarters to Orlando’s Lake Nona, supporting an enhanced workplace for nearly 3,000 local employees.

-Why it matters: A headquarters relocation of this scale can create demand for office buildout, facility services, security, AV, employee services, transportation, hospitality, and local vendors.
+A headquarters relocation of this scale can create demand for office buildout, facility services, security, AV, employee services, transportation, hospitality, and local vendors.

 Lake Nonaheadquartersenergyoffice relocation

-business expansion signalsOrlando, Orange County
+business expansion signalsOrlando, Orange Countyreviewed

 AMD opens Orlando research and design center in Central Florida Research Park